 Likewise having a few of the best mitre blades allows you to get a range of finishes on different types of wood.
 Most mitre saws will come with one blade, and in most cases that will be a multi-purpose blade.

 One final thing to consider is the blade on a mitre saw.
 Most of the mitres saws available today come with "multi-purpose blades."

-They also are manufactured and espressed by the number of teeth in the blade.
-The mre teeth there are the finer the cut.
+They also are manufactured and expressed by the number of teeth in the blade.
+The more teeth there are the finer the cut.
 Typical examples are 24 teeth for ripping wood, 40-50 teeth for general purpose work and 60 or 80 teeth for cross cutting and finer work

 How To Use a Mitre Saw Guides

-I thought that I should also include some really helpful guides on how to make the best use of your mitre saw.
+We thought that we should also include some really helpful guides on how to make the best use of your mitre saw.
 The most popular uses are for: